missionpinball/mpf-docs/tutorial/2_creating_a_new_machine.rst

    C:\pinball\your_machine>

 At this point you're all set!
-You're all set.
-Move on to the next step.
+If your machine is working like this, go ahead and move on to the next step.
 However if you got something else on your display or some kind of error or crash, read on below...

 What if it didn't work?
 -----------------------